These Chewy Oatmeal Peanut Butter Butterscotch Cookies are deliciously soft and will quickly become family favorite.

 Beat in eggs.

-Add honey and baking soda and mix in.
-Stir in oats and butterscotch chips.
+Stir in the quick oats, rolled oats and butterscotch chips.

 Use a cookie dough scooper to put on ungreased cookie sheet.
 Bake for 12 minutes.